Skip to content

 }

-• category For all regular data categories, its value is the "name" column of the corresponding data category (such as metric for time series, object for object, etc.).
-Taking logs as an example, we can formulate traffic splitting rules specifically for logs like this:
+• category For all regular data categories, its value is the "Name" column of the corresponding data category (e.g., time series is metric, object is object, etc.).
+Taking logs as an example, we can formulate splitting rules specifically for logs:

 {